 The first few weeks of Ayden’s passing away, I struggled trying to be normal.
 I thought the initial few days would be tough, and later on it should be ok.
+That’s how it usually works, right?
 But it was the other way around.
 The initial few days – insurance formalities, family and friends around, I hardly had time to think for myself.
 I didn’t actually get the time & space that I wanted.
 The air around me was different.

-I’m usually looked upon as a strong woman.
-I think I am, to some extent, but this life event made me very vulnerable, and started questioning things that I never did earlier.
+I’m usually looked upon as a strong woman to some extent, but this life event made me very vulnerable, and I started questioning things that I never did before.
 I started Googling on how parents cope with child loss, if they ever forget, if it ever heals… I realized what I was feeling was absolutely normal.
 That was a reassurance.

 When there were emotions that I couldn’t express to anyone, I started expressing it to Ayden – in my pregnancy journal that I had started from my 2nd trimester on.
 This journal has notes on all the major pregnancy milestones, happy moments and notes from the hospital.
 It has some pictures too.
 I thought, some day when he’s old enough, he’ll get to read on how we chose his name, the story behind his pink baby basket, etc. So, I continued expressing my grief to him, in the most raw form.
 That journal was my therapy.
 I enjoyed it.
 I still do.

 I realized, not just me, my husband & Ayden, but others needed to know too – at least a few things.
 Now that we had become ripe targets for advices, and sometimes (unintentional) hurtful words disguised under the wrap of advices, this was important.
 I started this blog.